Tuesday, June 29

 Categorizing the Books of the Bible

-Later on, in the early AD 300s, the church historian Eusebius of Caesarea wrote concerning these "other" books, "Among those that are spurious are to be placed the Acts of Paul and the book called the Shepherd, the Apocalypse of Peter, the surviving Epistle of Barnabas, and the book called Teachings [the Didache] of the Apostles, and, as I have said, the Apocalypse of John, if that seems right—a book that some reject but others judge to belong to the acknowledged books."
-We see here and elsewhere that the Apocalypse of John (also known as Revelation) was under dispute, but ultimately accepted (we believe by God's guidance) into the Scriptural corpus.
+Later on, in the early 300s CE, the church historian Eusebius of Caesarea wrote concerning these "other" books, "Among those that are spurious are to be placed the Acts of Paul and the book called the Shepherd, the Apocalypse of Peter, the surviving Epistle of Barnabas, and the book called Teachings [the Didache] of the Apostles, and, as I have said, the Apocalypse of John, if that seems right—a book that some reject but others judge to belong to the acknowledged books."
+We see here and elsewhere that the Apocalypse of John (also known as the book of Revelation) was under dispute, but ultimately accepted into the Scriptural corpus.
 But these other writings are important because they help scholars to understand the range and genre of some of the books we find in Scripture.
 An example of this is the Acts of the Apostles.
-Following the time of the New Testament, similar works were circulated such as the Acts of Peter, Acts of Thomas, Acts of Paul and Thecla, and the Acts of John.
-These works contained traditions and other (sometimes fanciful) stories about what happened to these followers of Jesus after the events of the Acts of the Apostles.
-But it is precisely this kind of Acts literature, episodic narratives, that help us better interpret what we read in the New Testament book of Acts.
+Following the time of the New Testament, from the 2nd century onward, similar works were circulated such as the Acts of Peter, Acts of Thomas, Acts of Paul and Thecla, and the Acts of John.
+These works contained traditions and other (typically fanciful) stories about what happened to these followers of Jesus after the events of the Acts of the Apostles.
+But it is precisely this kind of Acts literature, episodic narratives, that help us better interpret what we read in the New Testament book of Acts, as well as its reception history, use, expansions, and adaptations in early Christianity.

 Law